Sum of Measures 1—5 (Total Package)

-(i) March 31, USD0.32 million - REG: COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (ii) April, USD0.71 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (iii) April 15, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iv) April 24, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) May 21, USD0.23 million cofinanced amount from the High-Level Technology Fund for Digital Twin Capabilities in Project Management; (vi) June 5, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vii) No amount/estimate: July 24, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (viii) August 10, USD0.10 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) August 12, USD0.06 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (x) 2 October 2020, USD0.68 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund.
+(i) March 31, USD0.32 million - REG: COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (ii) April, USD0.19 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases; (iii) April 15, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iv) April 24, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) No amount/estimate: May 21, USD0.225 million cofinanced amount from the High-Level Technology Fund for Digital Twin Capabilities in Project Management; (vi) June 5, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vii) No amount/estimate: July 24, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (viii) August 10, USD0.10 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) August 12, USD0.06 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (x) 2 October 2020, USD0.68 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund.

 |08B2 - Other||AUD149,845||USD100,000||